Health Records & Immunization Requirements

 This report will become part of your confidential medical record and is critical to your care.
 Please complete it accurately and completely.
 Failure to meet any of these requirements will result in a Health Services hold being placed on your account, which prohibits you from registering/reinstating at the college.

-Required Medical Information – First-Year and Transfer Students
+Required Medical Information – First-Year and Transfer Undergraduate Students

 1. Health History Questionnaire